 PricewaterhouseCoopers' policy is to rotate audit engagement partners on listed companies at least every five years.
-Starpharma's audit engagement partner was last appointed in FY20.
-An analysis of fees paid to the external auditor is provided in note 20 to the FY23 financial statements in the Annual Report 2023.
+Starpharma's audit engagement partner, Mr Brad Peake, was appointed in FY20, and plans are well advanced to appoint a new engagement partner for FY25 as part of the 5-year rotation policy.
+An analysis of fees paid to the external auditor is provided in note 20 to the FY24 financial statements in the Annual Report 2024.